 The settings of most applications and a lot of Windows features do not require centralized management by using Group Policy (GPO).
 But you have to know, that you can customize their settings through the registry.
-In this article we will show you how to use Group Policy to manage, add, modify and delete registry keys across a domain.
+In this article, we will show you how to use Group Policy to manage, add, modify and delete registry keys across a domain.

 Normally Group Policy does not require the built-in possibility to manage arbitrary registry keys.
-So administrators had to use labor-intensive methods such as creation their own administrative GPO templates (.adm/.admx) or scenarios for the Logon scripts.
+So administrators had to use labor-intensive methods such as creating their own administrative GPO templates (.adm/.admx) or scenarios for the Logon scripts.

 In Windows Server 2008 Microsoft introduced a Group Policy extension – Group Policy Preferences (GPP).
 GPP including registry settings, which allows you to add, remove or modify key values.
-Let’s review these possibilities in details.
+Let’s review these possibilities in detail.

 Let’s say we need to disable automatic drivers updating on all PCs in a particular OU.
 We have to modify SearchOrderConfig key in the registry branch

 There are two options for specifying the registry key on the target PCs: with the built-in console GPP registry browser on the remote PCs or manually, by specifying the branch and the key.

 - Create a new (or edit an existing) GPO and assign it to the appropriate Active Directory Organizational Unit.
 After that switch it to edit mode

 - Expand GPO Computer (or User) Configuration -> Preferences ->Windows Settings -> Registry in the context menu.
 Select New -> Registry Wizard

 - Registry Wizard allows you to connect to the registry on the remote machine and select the existing registry key

 - Specify the remote computer to connect to it and select an existing key/registry branch